AA VISITING SCHOOL ROTTERDAM

 The focus of the AA Visiting School workshop will be this core.
 This is also the focus of official municipal attempts at invigoration.
 Over two weeks of intensive critical fieldwork we will ask: are they looking in the right place for action when they look at the core?
 What exactly are we looking at?
 And how do we even look properly, as architects?

 A group project to identify, map, and analyze the inner workings of Rotterdam’s core(s)

 By some strange twist of geographical and historical fate, Rotterdam has the highest concentration of architects and architectural thinkers in the world.
 At the AA Visiting School here, you will be exposed to as many of them as possible.
 For any practicing or studying architect – or just anyone interested in the contemporary city – Rotterdam is a fascinating playground for generations of modernist and postmodernist architects.

-The workshop will explore issues of inhabitance, perception, and intensity through analysis and creative interpretation of Rotterdam’s “core” – the exact place where the much wished-for density and activity should be – or, more likely, its multiple cores, invisible to the untrained eye.
+The workshop will explore issues of inhabitance, perception, and intensity through analysis and creative interpretation of Rotterdam’s “core” – the exact place where the much wished-for density and activity should be.

-In a city saturated by design, the AA Visiting School workshop – the first in a cumulative multi-year program – will focus first on learning how to look at, and how to notice, a notoriously non-descript city.
+In a city saturated by design, the AA Visiting School workshop – the first in a cumulative multi-year program – will focus first on learning how to look – and how to notice – a notoriously non-descript city.

 Students will make a newspaper – THE NORMCORE TIMES – which will collect their work into a composite image of Rotterdam’s complex reality.
 The newspaper will be published and disseminated at a public event at the culmination of the workshop.